arielsanchezmora/vDocumentation/README.md

 Our goal is that this project is useful to others and it will be accepted in the official VMware PowerCLI examples.
 Please, let us know if you found this useful, had trouble running it, or anything that you want to see changed.
 We are new to GitHub but actively learning - use GitHub or reach out to us on twitter or in the VMware Code Slack (https://code.vmware.com/web/code/join)

 To a future where walking into a new place and asking for documentation is greeted with "Yup, we use vDocumentation" and the interested party replies "Perfect!" :)

-# Module Changelog

-__v1.04__ new functionality added:
- Updated export-excel so that it does no number conversion (IP addresses are now text) on any of the columns and it auto sizes them.
-Thanks to @magneet_nl for helping us discover this bug!

-__v1.03__ new functionality added:
- Get-ESXInventory: Added RAC Firmware version, BIOS release date.
- Get-ESXIODevice: Added support to get HP Smart Array Firmware from PowerCLI

-__1.02__ Formatting & Manifest changes

-__1.01__ Changes to support displaying datastore multipathing

-__1.0__ First release to PowerShell Gallery with 4 commands: Get-ESXInventory, Get-ESXIODevice, Get-ESXNetworking & Get-ESXStorage

 # Usage